Skip to main content

 (a) In general. - In this title the following words have the meanings indicated.

-(b) Admission to the Bar. - "Admission to the Bar" means, unless the context requires otherwise, authorization by the Court of Appeals to practice law in the State.
+(b) Admission to the Bar. - "Admission to the Bar" means, unless the context requires otherwise, authorization by the Supreme Court to practice law in the State.

 (c) Attorney at law. - "Attorney at law" means a lawyer who, while practicing law, represents another person.